- What is Monster Hunter Rise?

 And for the die-hard fans, there is also a Collector's Edition ($100), you get everything in the Deluxe Edition, as well as these extras:

 - Kamura Mark – enamel pin

 - 10 Monster Hunter Rise stickers

-Monster Hunter Rise will cost $50 for the standard game.
-The Deluxe Edition will be $70, and the Collector's Edition runs $100.
+Monster Hunter Rise costs $50 for the standard game.
+The Deluxe Edition is $70, and the Collector's Edition runs $100.

 Rise to the top